hazelnutcloud/fortunes-roll/README.md

 ![Fortune's Roll Banner](banner.png)

-**Fortune's Roll** is an asynchronous, zero-loss game of dice where players strategically grow their points through high-risk bets, communal pool gains, and safe point accumulation.
+**Fortune's Roll** is an asynchronous, zero-loss game of dice that provides the opportunity to multiply potential yield from yield-bearing tokens.
+Players strategically grow their points through high-risk bets, communal pool gains, and safe point accumulation.
 It combines elements of chance, strategy, and player interaction.

 ## Play Now

 The game is currently deployed on the Avalanche C-Chain using sAVAX as the deposit token.
-You can play it here: [https://fortunes-roll.vercel.app/](https://fortunes-roll.vercel.app/)
+You can play it here: [fortunes-roll.com](https://fortunes-roll.com)

 ## How it Works